DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 * __BNPW{Percentage}__ defines the blink pulse width for nested blinking in percent of the blink interval.
 * __Invert__ inverts the effect, so the effect will be active when it is normaly inactive and vice versa.
 * __NoBool__ indicates that the trigger value off the effect is not to be treated as a boolean value resp. that the daufault mapping of the value to 0 or 255 (255 for all values which are not 0) should not take place.
 * __Numeric Values__ without any extra character can be used to specify the duration of the effect or the blinking behaviour.
-If blinking has been defined, one or two numeric values are parsed.
-Value 1 controls the blink interval in milliseconds, while value 2 defines the number of blinks.
-If no blinking has been defined, only one numeric values which is used to defined the duration of the effect in milliseconds is parsed.
+If blinking has been defined (BLINK para) and one numeric value has been specified, the numeric value defines the blink interval.
+If two numeric values are specified, the first numeric value defines the duration of the effect and the second numeric value defines the number of blinks during the defined duration.
+If no blink para and only one numeric value is defined, the numeric value defines the duration of the effect in milliseconds.

 \section inifiles_matrix Matrix/area effect parameters